-Revenues from product lines acquired since the first quarter of 2003 accounted for \$9.0 million of the \$16.3 million increase in product revenues over the prior year period.
-Changes in foreign currency exchange rates also accounted for \$1.0 million of the increase in product revenues.
-Domestic product revenues increased \$13.1 million in the first quarter of 2004 to \$40.4 million, or 79% of product revenues, as compared to 78% of product revenues in the first quarter
+Revenues from product lines acquired since the beginning of the second quarter of 2004 accounted for \$9.4 million of the \$14.4 million increase in product revenues over the prior year period.
+Changes in foreign currency exchange rates also accounted for \$0.4 million of the increase in product revenues.